 - the URL of the Proxy URL from Step 1 (example https://example.com/path/to/auth-proxy.html).

-You must create an account with Google, if you don’t already have one, and configure a project to use Google’s Contacts API.
+You must create an account with Google, if you don’t already have one, and configure a project to use Google’s People API.
 You’ll use the

 client-secret from Google in your CloudSponge account.

-After you follow these steps, your users will see your domain in the Google Authentication window instead of ours.
+After you follow these steps, your users will see your product name in the Google Authentication window.

 - If you haven’t already done so, create a Proxy URL on your application’s domain.